 You are free to create an array with the inherited message new and let the array lengthen automatically as you add elements.

-However, arrays created with new initially allocate very little storage.
+Arrays created with the new message initially allocate no space for elements.
 As you add objects to such an array, it must lengthen itself to accommodate the new objects.

-Therefore, you will often want to create your arrays with the message new: aSize (inherited from class Behavior), which makes a new instance of the specified size:
+It's usually more efficient to create your arrays with the message new: aSize (inherited from class Behavior), which makes a new instance of the specified size:

 '''

 | tenElementArray |

-tenElementArray := Array new: 10.
+tenElementArray := Array new: 100.

 '''